-Figure 3: The principle setup of a spectrometer using a monochromator.
-The light from the source is passing a grid first.
-Under a certain diffraction angle, a narrow frequency band with its maximum at that angle is selected by a slit.
-The beam is passing the sample and is detected by a detector D.
+Figure 3: The main components of an optical spectrometer using a monochromator.
+The light emitted by the source is diffracted by a grid.
+At a certain diffraction angle, a narrow frequency band with its maximum at that angle is selected by a slit.
+In the case depicted here, the beam passes trough the sample and the transmitted part is detected by the detector D.